nicohlr/ipychart/docs/docs/user_guide/configuration.md

 <p style="font-size:1.35rem;font-weight:600;line-height:1.25!important;margin-bottom:0;padding-top:4.6rem;margin-top:-3.1rem">Hover options</p>

-With this argument, you can configure the the behaviour of your chart when it is hovered.
+With this argument, you can configure the the behavior of your chart when it is hovered.
 Available options are:

 ``` py
 options = {